PeixotoLab/RNAseq_sleep/README.md

 To reproduce the figures in the analysis, please navigate to `02_analysis_snrnaseq`.
 Below is a summary of what code was used to reproduce figures in the paper:

-- Figure 4A and Figure 4 Supplement 2 were generated with `2_CellAnnotation.R`
+- Figure 1A and Extended Data Figure 2 were generated with `2_CellAnnotation.R`
-- Figure1B and C, Figure 4 Supplement 4 were generated with `3_PseudoBulk_MDSplot.R`
+- Figure 1B and C, and Extended Data Figure 3 were generated with `3_PseudoBulk_MDSplot.R`
-- Figure 4 Supplement 1 and 3 were generated with `CellAnnotation_Validation.R`
+- Extended Data Figure 1 was generated with `CellAnnotation_Validation.R`
-- Figure 5B and C, Figure 5 Supplement 1  were generated with `4_DifferentialExpressionAnalysis.R`
+- Figure 2B and C, Figure 2 Supplementary Table 1 were generated with `4_DifferentialExpressionAnalysis.R`
-- Figure 6A and B  were generated with `5_UpSetPlot.R`
+- Figure 4A was generated with `5_UpSetPlot.R`